Co-Constructing Alignment: A Participatory Approach to Situate AI Values: Introduction

 \begin{framed} \textit{\textbf{RQ:} How do users of AI systems want to actively engage in the process of co-constructing situated value alignment?} \end{framed}

+To explore this design space, we developed a \emph{participatory workshop that facilitates the co-design of potential alignment practices}.
+Rather than limiting participation to existing alignment tools \cite{fan2025user} or prescribing alignment roles top-down \cite{shen2024towards}, the workshop invites participants to collectively imagine new forms of engagement with AI systems.
+It thus serves as an exploratory method to surface potential design spaces for supporting user participation in alignment.

-Facing challenges of unpacking tacit value perceptions while envisioning novel interaction mechanisms beyond what is currently supported, we designed a participatory workshop that facilitates co-designing of novel co-construction practices.
-The workshop unfolds in three phases: participants (0) document misaligned interactions using a Misalignment Diary; (1) unpack these interactions by identifying situated values at risk; and (2) envision actions through metaphors, interaction strategies, and interface features that enable co-construction.
+The workshop unfolds in three phases: participants (0) document misaligned interactions using a Misalignment Diary; (1) unpack them by identifying situated values at risk; and (2) envision actions through metaphors, interaction strategies, and interface features that enable co-construction.
 We apply this workshop to the use case of LLMs as research assistants, which embed normative assumptions about research practices and style.
-We report on four workshops with 12 participants from diverse research disciplines, analysed using reflexive thematic analysis.
+We report on four workshops with 12 participants from diverse disciplines, analysed using reflexive thematic analysis.

-Our findings show that value misalignments materialise in forms that range from unmet specific task requirements to unmet social expectations, putting both context-specific and personal values (such as research integrity and sustainability) at risk.
-Envisioned co-construction roles thus incorporated actions of understanding and adjusting, supported by interface elements such as maps or sliders, which repurpose and expand the affordances current systems provide.
-By foregrounding user reflexivity and participation, our work reimagines alignment not as a one-time engineering target, but as an ongoing interactional process to be enacted by both models and users.
-Ultimately, we advocate that responsible alignment efforts must treat users as agents, not just sources of data or passive recipients, and must attend to the situated co-construction of values at the moment of interaction.
+Our findings show that value misalignments range from unmet task requirements to unmet social expectations.
+From there, participants identify both context-specific and personal values (e.g., research integrity and sustainability) at risk.
+Envisioned co-construction roles included actions of understanding and adjustment, supported by interface elements such as maps or sliders that repurpose and extend current system affordances.
+Importantly, the findings also indicate that the co-construction design space extends beyond current modes of interaction, encompassing actions such as non-engagement and building towards collective responsibility.
+Taken together, the workshop findings illustrate that co-construction constitutes a viable and underexplored design space for alignment.

+By foregrounding user reflexivity and participation, our work reimagines alignment not as a one-time engineering target, but as an ongoing interactional process enacted by both models and users.
+We argue that responsible alignment efforts must treat users as agents, not merely sources of data or passive recipients, and attend to the situated co-construction of values at the moment of interaction.